tansaku/report_intermittent_fails/README.md

 ## TODO

+* remove all puts and place with logger ...
 * are there existing test reassembling tools that would be more reliable for us to use?
+* review the rubocop disables we've put in

 ## Approach

 So we have a couple of well tested objects to create issues and to analyze rspec logs.
-We also have two rake tasks that are not covered in tests and involve running a chunk of stuff on the metal via backticks.
+There are a few places where we are running on the metal via backticks.

-Guess next step is to maybe remove all the `puts` and move to a logger, but even more important than that would be to see all this working in travis for a complete round trip there ...
+Everything is under tests, but we could probably use another object in the rerun_failing_tests file.

 ## Development